Anglican Province of America: Leadership

 On July 22, 2021, upon consent and ratification by the Provincial Synod, the Diocese of Mid-America and the Diocese of the West joined to form the Diocese of the Central and Western States.
 Bishop Robert Todd Giffin was elected the Bishop Ordinary of the new diocese, which held its Primary Synod on August 22, 2021.
-In 2025, Bishop Giffin left the APA with some of the parishes, with the intention of creating a new non-geographic diocese outside of the "continuum" label.
+In 2025, Bishop Giffin left the APA with some of the parishes, with the intention of creating a new non-geographic diocese.
+Bishop Giffin then founded the Anglican Missionary Church and the International Communion of the Anglican Missionary Church.

 Upon Bishop Grundorf's retirement at the 53rd annual Synod of the Diocese of the Eastern United States held in Dunwoody Georgia, on July 22, 2021, Bishop Chandler Holder Jones was enthroned as the fourth Bishop Ordinary of the Diocese of the Eastern United States at the newly designated Saint Barnabas Cathedral in Dunwoody, Georgia.
 The following day, July 23, 2021, Bishop Jones was elected by the Provincial Synod as the new Presiding Bishop of the Province, and was installed by the retired Presiding Bishop Grundorf at Saint Barnabas Cathedral.
 Presiding Bishop Jones now serves as the Primate of the Anglican Province of America, and Metropolitan of the APA affiliated Churches in India, Ecuador, the Philippines, and Haiti.

 In 2015, Bishop Jones addressed Forward in Faith North America at the International Catholic Congress of Anglicans.